Best Tools for Static Site Builds in 2025

 NETLIFY_SITE_ID: $

-• Portfolio / SMB marketing site: Eleventy + Tailwind + Netlify; Pagefind for search; Plausible analytics.
+• Portfolio / SMB marketing: Eleventy + Tailwind + Netlify; Pagefind for search; Plausible analytics.

 • Content-heavy blog/docs: Hugo + Pagefind; Cloudflare Pages for speed at scale.

-• Interactive marketing site: Astro islands with React components; Netlify functions for forms.
+• Interactive marketing: Astro islands with React components; Netlify Functions for forms.

-• Docs with MDX & components: Astro or Next static export; keep hydration minimal.
+• Docs with MDX & components: Astro or Next static export; hydrate narrowly.

-• Over-hydration: Shipping SPA weight for brochure sites.
-Prefer islands or no JS.
+• Over-hydration: shipping SPA weight for brochure sites.
+Key word being brochure — opt-in to islands or just avoid going over-kill on the JS.

-• Orphan pages: Weak IA; fix with hubs and deliberate internal linking.
+• Orphan pages: weak information architecture, so construct with hubs and deliberate internal linking.

-• ✅ Lighthouse budgets pass on mobile (LCP, CLS, TTI, bytes).
+• Lighthouse budgets pass on mobile (LCP, CLS, TTI, total bytes).

-• ✅ Images: .webp, explicit dimensions, lazy-loaded where appropriate.
+• Images: .webp, explicit dimensions, responsive sources, lazy-loaded where appropriate.

-• ✅ Headers: CSP, HSTS, Referrer-Policy; caching tuned (long for assets, sane for HTML).
+• Headers: CSP, HSTS, Referrer-Policy; long cache for assets, sensible cache for HTML.

-• Pick an SSG that matches team skill + content scale (11ty, Astro, or Hugo cover 95% of cases).
+• Pick an SSG that matches team skill + content scale—11ty, Astro, or Hugo cover most cases.

 • Keep the toolchain lean: Vite, Tailwind, minimal JS, automated images.

-• Quality gates (Lighthouse, axe, Playwright) save you from silent regressions.
+• Quality gates (Lighthouse, axe, Playwright) catch silent regressions.

-• Edge hosting + previews make iteration safe and fast.
+• Edge hosting + preview deploys make iteration safe and fast.

 Spot an error or a better angle?
 Tell me and I’ll update the piece.
 I’ll credit you by name—or keep it anonymous if you prefer.
 Accuracy > ego.